vandanal187/1/Effects.md

 ### dry/wet

-All ffects have a dry/wet control called `wet` which controls how much of the effected ("wet") signal is output compared to the uneffected ("dry") signal.
+All effects have a dry/wet control called `wet` which controls how much of the effected ("wet") signal is output compared to the uneffected ("dry") signal.
 The default value for the effects is 100% wet.

 ```javascript
 // 50/50 mix